IoTAccessControl/RapidPatch/Docker/docker-qemu.md

 run 4: Start patch service
-run 5: Invoke the vulnerable function for CVE-2020-10062 run 6: Load patch at the fixed patch point for CVE-2020-10062 run 7: Invoke the vulnerable function for CVE-2020-17445
+run 5: Invoke the vulnerable function for CVE-2020-10062 run 6: Load patch at the fixed patch point for CVE-2020-10062 run 7: Invoke the vulnerable function for CVE-2020-17445 (Unbounded loop test)
 ```

 Then, just type as follows into the shell to invoke the unpatched vulnerable function: (~1 sec)